Voyage to the Blue Planet

 Voyage to the Blue Planet was a 2024 concert tour by the American rock band Weezer.
 The band first teased a 30th anniversary tour for their self-titled debut studio album (commonly known as the Blue Album) in December 2023, and officially announced it in March 2024.
 It took place in North America and consisted of 24 shows, with 22 in the United States and two in Canada.
 It was produced by Live Nation and was sponsored by Citigroup.

 The show featured The Flaming Lips and Dinosaur Jr. as opening acts, and had an outer space aesthetic.
-Its plot concerned the band traveling to the dying Blue Planet, which they saved by playing the entire discography of the Blue Album.
+Its plot concerned the band traveling to the dying Blue Planet, which is then saved by them playing every track from the 1994 album in order.
 Songs from other albums, including Pinkerton, the Green Album, and the Red Album, were also played during the tour.
 The tour received generally positive reviews from critics who praised the show's camp aesthetic and performance from the band.
 A concert film showcasing the band's performance in Boston was also released.